Reviews You Can Rely On

 The Saucony Kinvara 15 is our top choice for a great running shoe that still fits a more modest budget.
 Though its price is lower than most, this versatile trainer has an ultralight, minimalist build that doesn't leave you hanging when it comes to comfort or speed.
 If you're here for your next racing shoe, there's no model we recommend more than the Asics Metaspeed Sky Paris.
 It's approachable to run in, yet explosively propulsive and absurdly lightweight.

 Not all running gear is as necessary as its makers might lead you to believe — we've put it to the test.
 Our exercise enthusiasts can help you find the perfect sports bra to keep you secure and comfortable.
 For longer distances, our testing can help you find a great hydration pack.
-We've pitted the top treadmills out there against each other, or if you're looking to hit the dirt, we've also tested the best trail running shoes.
+We've pitted the top treadmills out there against each other, or if you're looking to hit the dirt, we've also tested trail running shoes.

 Editor's Note: We updated this article on November 3, 2024, to include numerous new contenders from Asics, New Balance, Hoka, Altra, Brooks, and more.